Postdoctoral Research Associate

 Twitter: @microth Google scholar: profile

-I am a postdoctoral research associate working with Prof. Manfred Pinkal at Saarland University.
+I will remain associated with the SFB 1102 at Saarland University, where I am currently working as a postdoctoral research associate with Prof. Manfred Pinkal.
 Previously, I worked as a DFG research fellow with Prof. Mirella Lapata and Prof. Dan Roth.

 The overarching goal of my research is to develop computational models of language that can facilitate automatic text understanding beyond the sentence level.
 My recent work has focused on story and script understanding, discourse-level semantic role labelling, and modelling lexical relations using discourse cues.